BCODMO/blog.bco-dmo.org/_drafts/submission-tool-intro.md

 - save the form,
 - and then email the form to {% include link.html url="mailto:info@bco-dmo.org" text="info@bco-dmo.org" external=true %} with your data files.

 This process has served our community well, but we know you may have occasionally encourntered challenges when submitting data this way.
 Perhaps you've had the experience of filling in a form and forgetting to save it!
-Or perhaps you've had trouble with your email clients when trying to send messages with many attachments.
-Over time, and after many research projects and many data submissions, it may even be difficult for you to keep track of what data you've submitted to BCO-DMO.
+Or perhaps you've had trouble with your email client when trying to send messages with many attachments.
+Over time, and after many research projects and many submissions, it may even be difficult for you to keep track of what data you've submitted to BCO-DMO.

 To help streamline the process, we are **pleased to announce the launch of our new online submission tool!** This new tool will offically launch during the {% include link.html url="https://web.whoi.edu/ocb-workshop/" text="OCB Summer Workshop" external=true %} on June 20-23, 2022.